HECA: Advancing Excellence in Higher Education Consulting

 Numerous articles are available at our HECA website, such as the benefits of membership.

 If you are seriously considering a career as an IEC, you might consider attending HECA’s annual conference (membership not mandatory), usually held in June.
 More than 350 HECA members, college representatives and exhibitors from all over the globe are in attendance.
 At the conference, you can network with education consultants who are established in the field, as well as provisional members who are starting their practice or in the process of receiving their certificate training.
-Of particular interest would be the pre-conference Professional Development Institute.
+Of particular interest might be the pre-conference Professional Development Institute, which is offered in some years.
 You can access all conference information on the HECA website, including this year’s conference dates and locations.

 Standards & Ethics Chair